request

 Domestic Battery

 Facing a Domestic Battery Charge in Chicago or Cook County?
-Andrew M. Weisberg is Here to Defend You
+Andrew M. Weisberg Is Ready to Defend You

-A domestic battery charge in Illinois is a serious legal matter that can have long-term consequences.
-The law defines domestic battery as either causing bodily harm to a family or household member or making physical contact in a way that is insulting or provoking.
-A first-time offense is typically charged as a Class A misdemeanor, which can result in up to 364 days in jail and fines of up to $2,500 plus court costs.
+A domestic battery charge in Illinois is a serious legal matter with long-lasting consequences.
+The law defines domestic battery as either causing bodily harm to a family or household member or making physical contact of an insulting or provoking nature.
+Even a first-time offense can carry severe penalties.
+It is typically charged as a Class A misdemeanor, punishable by up to 364 days in jail, fines of up to $2,500, and additional court costs.

-If you have prior domestic battery convictions or if prosecutors determine the case is particularly violent, you could be charged with aggravated domestic battery, a Class 4 felony that carries up to 3 years in prison and fines of up to $25,000.
-Additionally, courts may impose mandatory domestic violence classes, drug and alcohol evaluations with required treatment, or GPS monitoring to track movements.
+If you have a prior conviction or if prosecutors view the case as particularly violent, you could be charged with aggravated domestic battery, a Class 4 felony carrying up to three years in prison and fines up to $25,000.
+Courts may also impose mandatory domestic violence programs, substance abuse evaluations with treatment, or GPS monitoring.

-How Cook County’s New Policies Impact Domestic Battery Defendants
+How Cook County’s New Policies Affect Domestic Battery Defendants

-Understanding Domestic Battery and Aggravated Domestic Battery Charges in Illinois
+Understanding Domestic Battery and Aggravated Domestic Battery in Illinois

 • Class A Misdemeanor